Key Takeaways

 If you’re an international student studying in Australia under the Subclass 500 visa, you’re eligible to apply for a White Card as long as you have work rights.

+This is particularly relevant if you’re studying vocational education or trade-related courses that require on-the-job training.
 Many students take advantage of part-time construction jobs to gain hands-on experience and earn money while studying.

 With a White Card, you can legally work on-site and gain valuable industry experience.